Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Still, tree frogs, like the white-lipped tree frog, can feed on small animals like the pinkie mice.

-Male tree frogs will do anything to protect their space, resources, and potential mates, including being violent.
-They’re highly territorial and will fight to retain their territories.
+Male tree frogs will do anything to protect their space, resources, and potential mates, including fighting other males.
+Depending on the species, they’re highly territorial and will fight to retain their territories.

 Fighting typically includes shoving, head-butting, and kicking until the opponent retreats.